-Complete at least 16 credits at 800+ level Graduation Complete other course requirements specified in the Graduation Academic Program Plan form, for total of at least 30 credits, not including collaterals.
-The minimum passing grade in a course is 2.0 for graduate students.
-Complete all course work with GPA at least 3.0 Graduation Meet residency requirement, minimum 6 credits Graduation earned on campus Apply for graduation Early in semester graduation anticipated Provide "final" copy of thesis, approved by major At least 1 week prior to defense professor, to committee, in format specified by Graduate School Schedule oral examination At least 1 week prior to defense Provide abstract of thesis to Graduate Director for At least 1 week prior to defense announcement of presentation date to graduate students and faculty Pass oral examination (must be enrolled at MSU the Graduation semester the exam is completed)) Complete thesis revisions, submit electronic copy of Graduation thesis via ProQuest, complete necessary corrections for acceptance Submit 1 electronic copy of accepted version of thesis Graduation to the Major Profess along with copies of all data and other relevant materials.
-Complete all requirements within 5 years Graduation Clean out and relinquish desk; turn in keys (if Before leaving campus applicable) Clean up laboratory, properly dispose of research Before leaving campus materials or pass on to major professor or new user, complete laboratory checkout form Determine with major professor repository for original Before leaving campus research data Leave forwarding addresses and telephone numbers, Before leaving campus both work and residence Provide salary information for statistical compilation Optional Complete exit survey After applying for graduation, the Dean of the Graduate School will send the student a link to the survey.
+1

+Pass oral examination (must be enrolled at Graduation

+MSU the semester the exam is completed))

+Complete thesis revisions, submit electronic Graduation

+copy of thesis via ProQuest, complete

+necessary corrections for acceptance

+Submit 1 electronic copy of accepted version of Graduation

+thesis to the Major Profess along with copies of

+all data and other relevant materials.

+Complete all requirements within 5 years Graduation

+Clean out and relinquish desk; turn in keys (if Before leaving campus

+applicable)

+Clean up laboratory, properly dispose of Before leaving campus

+research materials or pass on to major

+professor or new user, complete laboratory

+checkout form

+Determine with major professor repository for Before leaving campus

+original research data

+Leave forwarding addresses and telephone Before leaving campus

+numbers, both work and residence

+Provide salary information for statistical Optional

+compilation -

+Complete exit survey After applying for graduation,

+the Dean of the Graduate

+School will send the student a

+link to the survey.

-4.3.3 Additional requirements for M.S.
-Plan B - Non-thesis
+4.3.3 Additional requirements for MS Plan B - Non-Thesis